dnet/colorimage-bp-led8x8/README.md

 	make program

-If you've already changed the clock settings from the factory default, you'll also need to run `make burn-fuse`
+If you haven't changed the clock settings to 8 MHz and no clock divider, you'll also need to run `make burn-fuse`

 Protocol